 Voyant Vision provides three levels of interfaces.
 The Raw Interface is designed to work seamlessly with third party libraries and easily supports various formats of 8-bit and 16-bit gray scale images.
 The Image Interface uses our vyImage image data structure, which vastly simplifies keeping track of image sizes and regions of interest.
 Support for rectangles, rotated rectangles, and line regions is built in.
 The Process Interface allows complete applications to be built.
 Processing functions are written individually for each region of interest.
 At execution time, the regions are loaded, processed, and results analyzed automatically using a single function call.

 Many image processing algorithms examine a region of many pixels in order to compute a new value for a particular pixel.
 This means that newly computed pixel values cannot immediately be placed back into their original locations.
-At least without corrupting the calculation of new values for adjacent pixels.
+At least without corrupting the calculation of new values for adjacent pixels. one of the example of technology is microgaming and online casinos game like pokies.
 In the past, these algorithms were written to assume that there was a “source” image and a “destination” image, and that the new pixels were placed immediately into their locations in the destination.
 This architecture requires double storage for each image, and results in the image pixels bouncing from one buffer to another during processing.
 Modern CPUs and DSPs all employ advanced cache memory systems to maintain their processing throughput.
 The main principle necessary to enjoy the advantage of these systems is locality; that is, frequent re-accesses to the same memory locations resulting in what are known as cache hits.